Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  *      a.
 An in-flight certificate for a past reference timestamp and an operator table update for a newer reference timestamp.
 The AVS should decide whether it
  *         wants to only confirm tasks against the *latest* certificate
  *      b.
 An in-flight certificate against a stake table with a majority-stake operator that has been slashed or removed from the operatorSet
+ * @dev Reverts for:
- * @dev Reverts if the certificate's `referenceTimestamp` is too stale with respect to the `maxStalenessPeriod` of the operatorSet
+ *      - CertificateStale: The certificate's referenceTimestamp is too stale with respect to the maxStalenessPeriod of the operatorSet
- */
-function verifyCertificate(
+ *      - ReferenceTimestampDoesNotExist: The root at referenceTimestamp does not exist
+ *      - RootDisabled: The root at referenceTimestamp is not valid
+ *      - InvalidSignatureLength: Signatures are not proper length
+ *      - InvalidSignature: Each signature is not valid
+ *      - SignersNotOrdered: Signatures are not ordered by signer address ascending
+ *      - ReferenceTimestampDoesNotExist: The operatorSet has not been updated for the referenceTimestamp
+ *      - OperatorCountZero: There are zero operators for the referenceTimestamp
+ *      - VerificationFailed: Any signer is not a registered operator */ function verifyCertificate(
     OperatorSet calldata operatorSet,